 To enable brands to create meaningful individualized experiences, a personalization platform should deliver on the following key promises:

-The Monetate Intelligent Personalization Engine makes it easy to test and optimize, segment and target, and even create true 1-to-1 experiences.
+The Monetate Personalization Engine makes it easy to test and optimize, segment and target, and even create true 1-to-1 experiences.
 With all this in one personalization solution, marketers have the flexibility to leverage proven approaches to improve the customer experience across web, email, mobile apps, in-store, and other touch points.